island-is/handbook/observability.md

 ![Observability at SÍ](./images/logging-metrics-traces.svg)

 All AWS services that we use send their logs to AWS CloudWatch.
 This is in addition to the copy of the logs stored in the AWS Logs account.
-Additionally we have an AWS ElasticSearch instance running in our Shared AWS account where we store _all_ logs from _all_ applications running in _all_ our Kubernetes clusters.
-We have deployed FluentD in the Kubernetes clusters which takes care of delivering automatically all logs to central ElasticSearch.
+Additionally, we have an AWS ElasticSearch instance running in our Shared AWS account where we store _all_ logs from _all_ applications running in _all_ our Kubernetes clusters.
+We have deployed FluentD which takes care of delivering automatically all logs to the central ElasticSearch.

-For storing and querying metrics we use [Prometheus](https://prometheus.io) which is also deployed in each Kubernetes cluster and collects metrics from all applications running there.
+For storing and querying metrics we use [Prometheus](https://prometheus.io) which is deployed in each Kubernetes cluster and collects metrics from all applications running there.
 AWS services send their metrics to AWS CloudWatch.

 Tracing - TBD.

 To search through the logs we use [Kibana](https://kibana.shared.devland.is).
 It is a powerful way to search logs across different apps running in different environments.

 Grafana - TBD.

+## Document applications' components and their maintenance operations

+[Ops][./personas.md#ops] need to know each application's components, how they interact together as well as interaction with any external services.
+For example the following information would be really useful:

+- component type - web service, web frontend, message processor, etc.
+- description - the purpose and responsibilities of this component.
+- dependencies
+  - local
+  - external
+- operations (routes/paths/etc) - the different entry points into this component.
+For each operation:
+  - description - a short description of the operation
+  - path - path, topic, etc. that identify the operation
+  - parameters - a list of the parameters
+    - name - string
+    - type - string
+    - required - boolean
+  - type - `read`, `write` or `read-write` behaviour
+  - verb - HTTP verb if applicable
+  - examples - could be really helpful to have a few `curl` examples

 ## Application recent change history